ldn-softdev/Rpnn/README.md

 .configure(), bouncer: native
 ```
 By default `rpn` will use a simple randomizer to update its weights before starting a new convergence (and when bouncing itself out of LM trap).
-For a reference there's another bouncer provided: it builds first a limited set of uniform weights distributions (acorss all the weights) and then
+For a reference there's another bouncer provided: it builds first a limited set of uniform weights distributions (across all the weights) and then
-uses them up (in a random order) untill all exhausted - that method is more deterministic than random weight bouncing in terms that it tries only a certain
+uses them up (in a random order) until all exhausted - that method is more deterministic than random weight bouncing in terms that it tries only a certain
 prescribed sets of weights distributions.

 To plug-in the alternative weight update function give `-a` option.